mat-0/cheltenham-open-data/_pages/fix-my-street.md

 - Trenches across the road after utility work, the eegs of which are deteriorating with age and heavy vehicles, potentially causing significant danger to cyclists, motorists and nearby property., 23rd May :- [7610111](https://www.fixmystreet.com/report/7610111)
 - Confusing road marking causing traffic near-misses., 23rd May :- [7610038](https://www.fixmystreet.com/report/7610038)
 - The bollard was ripped out by a lorry.
 Repair to pavement badly done, now a trip hazzard.
 No bollard replaced, 23rd May :- [7609716](https://www.fixmystreet.com/report/7609716)
-- Pedestrian button deactivates whilst waiting at lights., 23rd May :- [7609657](https://www.fixmystreet.com/report/7609657)
-- Two people this week have tripped and injured themselves seriously along this strip of pavement these past 2 days alone, with an area of uneven pavement slabs along the attached image location., 23rd May :- [7609601](https://www.fixmystreet.com/report/7609601)

 <!-- fix_marker ends -->